mflorin/konductor-demo-express/README.md

 # Adobe Target Content Personalization

+1. Enable Adobe Target on your Datastream in Adobe Launch
-1. Create an Adobe Target Activity
+2. Create an Adobe Target Activity
-2. Edit the Activity
+3. Edit the Activity
-3. Configure Page Delivery (click the gear icon) to use the URL: `https://mybusiness.com`
+4. Configure Page Delivery (click the gear icon) to use the URL: `https://mybusiness.com`
-4. Edit the Page name to be: `Homepage`
+5. Edit the Page name to be: `Homepage`
-5. Save the activity
+6. Save the activity
-6. Copy the `Activity ID` found in the `Overview` tab
+7. Copy the `Activity ID` found in the `Overview` tab
-7. Fill in the `PERSONALIZATION_ACTIVITY_ID` in the `.env` file with the value of your `Activity ID`
+8. Fill in the `PERSONALIZATION_ACTIVITY_ID` in the `.env` file with the value of your `Activity ID`

 # Running the demo